mithril-security/blindai/docs/index.md

 ## What is BlindAI?
 ________________________________________________________

-BlindAI is an **open-source and easy-to-use Python library** allowing you to query AI models with **assurances that your private data will remain private**.
+BlindAI is an **open-source solution** allowing users to query popular AI models or serve their own models with **assurances that users' private data will remain private**.
+The querying of models is done via our **easy-to-use BlindAI Python library**.

 Data sent by users to the AI model is kept **confidential at all times**.
 Neither the AI service provider nor the Cloud provider (if applicable), can see the data.

 Confidentiality is assured by hardware-enforced **Trusted Execution Environments**.
 We explain how they keep data and models safe in detail [here](docs/getting-started/confidential_computing.md).

 There are two main scenarios for BlindAI:

 - **BlindAI**: Using BlindAI to query popular AI models hosted by Mithril Security.

 - **BlindAI.Core**: Using BlindAI's underlying technology to host your own BlindAI server instance to securely deploy your own models.

 You can find our more about BlindAI and BlindAI.Core [here](docs/getting-started/blindai_structure.md).